Using Soracom Air on various devices

 Check whether the Air SIM is communicating

 Turn off Wi-Fi and other connections and confirm that you are communicating over the Air SIM.
-Open a web browser or other Internet tool and confirm that you can get online.
+Open a web browser or other Internet tool and confirm that you are online.

 Raspberry Pi + smartphone

 Insert the Air SIM into your smartphone or tablet device.
 Connect the Raspberry Pi to USB and use tethering to share the connection.
-This method is recommended for those wishing to use their existing smartphone or tablet and not buy a USB modem.
+This method is recommended for those wishing to use their existing smartphone or tablet without a USB modem.

 Set up Soracom Air on your smartphone